mailcow/mailcow-dockerized-docs/docs/backup_restore/b_n_r-coldstandby.en.md

 It may break when you use unsupported volume overrides.
 We don't support that and we will not include hacks to support that.
 Please run and maintain a fork if you plan to keep your changes.

-The script will use **the same pathes** as your default mailcow installation.
+The script will use **the same paths** as your default mailcow installation.
 That is the mailcow base directory - for most users `/opt/mailcow-dockerized` - as well as the mountpoints.

-To find the pathes of your source volumes we use `docker inspect` and read the destination directory of every volume related to your mailcow compose project.
-This means we will also transfer volumes you may have added in a override file.
+To find the paths of your source volumes we use `docker inspect` and read the destination directory of every volume related to your mailcow compose project.
+This means we will also transfer volumes you may have added in an override file.
 Local bind mounts may or may not work.

-The use rsync with the `--delete` flag.
+The script uses rsync with the `--delete` flag.
 The destination will be an exact copy of the source.

 `mariabackup` is used to create a consistent copy of the SQL data directory.